-30 Inventions That Are Way Older Than You Probably Thought
+29 Inventions That Are Way Older Than You Probably Thought

 Believe it or not, the prototype for Facebook is from 1560.

 It can be easy to think that every piece of great technology, every time-saving convenience of the modern world, is a relatively recent invention.
-Things like social media, brain surgery, and even showers are luxuries that have only become widely available over the last hundred years.
-In some cases, it’s considerably less—but our collective sense of history is often short-sighted, and the things we assume are recent additions to civilization have actually been with us for centuries.
+Things like social media, brain surgery, and video games are luxuries that have only become widely available over the last hundred years—or less.
+But in some cases, the things we assume are recent additions to civilization have actually been with us for centuries.
 Here are 30 inventions with backstories far older than most of us have grown up believing.
 And for some innovations that might go the way of the dodo, check out the 25 Things That Could Become Obsolete Within the Next 5 Years.

-The Telephone (Invented in 819 C.E.)
+The Telephone (Invented around 613 C.E.)

 You've likely heard that Alexander Graham Bell doesn't deserve all the credit for inventing the telephone.
 But if you think Italian-American engineer Antonio Meucci was the true mastermind behind it, you still don't have the right guy.
 As it turns out, we have to go back even further in history to find the real origins.

-Video Games (Invented in 1948)
+Video Games (Invented in 1947)

-Tiny Digital Music Players (Invented in 1979)
+Digital Music Players (Invented in 1979)

 The conventional story is that the iPod was invented in California in 2001.
 That may be technically true, but the iPod is far from the first portable music player.
-That title belongs to the IXI System, created years earlier by amateur inventor Kane Kramer and his best pal, James Campbell.
+That title belongs to the IXI System, created more than 20 years earlier by amateur inventor Kane Kramer and his best pal, James Campbell.

 As they pitched it to investors, it was the size of a cigarette pack, and came with a display screen and memory chip that could store three-and-a-half minutes of music.
 Not a lot, sure—and it didn't help that nobody had personal computers at the time, so they'd have to visit stores to download new music.
 According to Wired, their idea "eerily foreshadows the iTunes Store and pretty much any modern online music store."

-Animation (Invented in 19000 B.C.E.)
+Animation (Invented around 19000 B.C.E.)

-Brain Surgery (Invented in 5000 B.C.E.)
+Brain Surgery (Invented around 5000 B.C.E.)

 Even more remarkably, the surgery, which involved drilling into the man's skull more than 7,000 years ago, appears to have been successful.
 Both wounds healed before the patient's death.
-No one is entirely sure what the surgeries were trying to correct, but, according to one writer for Discover, they likely involved a lot of "cutting and scraping.
+No one is entirely sure what the surgery was trying to correct, but, according to one writer for Discover, it likely involved a lot of "cutting and scraping.
 Stone Age tools were certainly up to the task: Flint knives are actually sharper than modern scalpels."
 And for invention trivia, check out these 30 Life-Changing Inventions That Were Totally Accidental.

-Automatic Doors (Invented in 50 B.C.E.)
+Automatic Doors (Invented around 50 B.C.E.)

 The kind of automatic door we've grown accustomed to in modern times was invented by two Texans in 1954, but the concept of a door opening of its own volition was first imagined by a Greek mathematician and engineer named Hero (or Heron) of Alexandria.